Apple iPhone 7 And iPhone 7 Plus: How To Clear Cache

 However, using iTunes to perform a factory reset isn’t actually required, even if it is convenient.
 If you don’t want to use iTunes, you can factory reset your iPhone 7 from within the phone itself.

-- Select Reset and Erase All Content and Settings.
+- Tap Reset and Erase All Content and Settings

-- Enter your passcode or Apple ID to confirm.
+- Enter your passcode or Apple ID to confirm that you want to go forward with the factory reset.

 - Wait for the phone to complete the reset and reboot into the initial setup screen.

 When your iPhone resets, you should attempt recreating the issue to see if your device still has the software bug.
-If you’re still experiencing problems, contact Apple for a device replacement, or to issue a bug tracker regarding their software.
+If you’re still experiencing problems, go to the Apple Store Genius Bar to get help with your iPhone.
+The Apple Store will either fix the problem for you or replace the device, assuming it’s still under warranty or Apple Care.